/ tool-comparisons / Astro vs HTMX for Solo Developers

 Content vs application.
 Astro is optimized for content that doesn't change per-user.
 Blog posts, documentation, marketing pages.
 HTMX is optimized for dynamic content that responds to user input.
 Search results, form submissions, live dashboards.
 Different tools for different interaction patterns.

 JavaScript involvement.
 Both minimize JavaScript, but in different ways.
-Astro ships zero JS and lets you opt in with islands.
-HTMX ships 14KB and replaces the need for custom JavaScript by making HTML attributes do the interactive work.
+Astro ships zero JS by default and lets you opt in with islands.
+HTMX ships about 16KB minified and gzipped and replaces the need for custom JavaScript by making HTML attributes do the interactive work.
+The htmx.org documentation claims roughly 67 percent smaller code bases compared to React for equivalent work.
 Both approaches are far lighter than a full SPA framework.

 Deployment.
 Astro sites deploy to any static host.
 Netlify, Vercel, S3, GitHub Pages.
 Free hosting is easy.
 HTMX-based apps need a server, which means either a VPS, a PaaS like Railway or Render, or a serverless function setup.
 Slightly more complex and potentially more expensive.